 The first rule of good customer service is that your business phone needs to be answered.
 Get call forwarding.
 Or an answering service.
 Hire staff if you need to.
 But make sure that someone is picking up the phone when someone calls your business.
 (Notice I say "someone".
 People who call want to talk to a live person, not a fake "recorded robot".)
-And then read How to Answer the Phone Properly to make sure that customers calling your business are thrilled with the way you answer the phone rather than put off.
+And then read How to Answer the Phone Properly to make sure that customers calling your business are thrilled with the way the phone is answered at your business rather than put off.

 This may well be the most important of all of these eight rules for good customer service.
 Not plan to keep the promises you make.
 Will keep them.
 Reliability is one of the keys to any good relationship, and good customer service is no exception.
 If you say to a customer, “Your new bedroom furniture will be delivered on Tuesday”, make sure it is delivered on Tuesday.
 Otherwise, don't say it.
 The same rule applies to client appointments, deadlines, etc..
-Think before you give any promise - because nothing annoys customers more than a broken one.
+Think before you give any promise and make them carefully - because nothing annoys customers more than a broken promise.

 Is there anything more exasperating than telling someone what you want or what your problem is and then discovering that that person hasn't been paying attention and needs to have it explained again?
 Not from a customer's point of view.
 Can the sales pitches and the product babble.
-If you're truly interested in providing the best customer service, let your customer talk and show him that you are listening by making the appropriate responses, such as suggesting how to solve the problem.
+If you're truly interested in providing the best customer service, let your customer talk and show him that you are listening by making the appropriate responses, such as summarizing what the customer has said and suggesting how to solve the problem.